How to Use Amazon Location Service for Geofencing and Real-Time Tracking

 Introduction

-Let’s try to implement a test use case where you get notification when somebody enters the specific area using AWS Location Service.
+Let's try to implement a test use case where you get notification when somebody enters the specific area using Amazon Location Service.

 Save output as a json file.